railwayapp/docs/src/docs/guides/mysql.md

 - **Standalone Instance** - a single MySQL database server that is easy to manage; ideal for development environments, smaller projects, or services which are less sensitive to disruption.

 - **High Availability (HA) Cluster** - intended for production workloads where uptime is critical.
-It consists of three MySQL nodes configured as an InnoDB Cluster.
+It consists of three MySQL nodes configured as an [InnoDB Cluster](https://dev.mysql.com/doc/mysql-shell/8.0/en/mysql-innodb-cluster.html) as well as a [MySQL Router](https://dev.mysql.com/doc/mysql-router/8.0/en/mysql-router-general.html) service for connecting to the cluster.

 ## Standalone MySQL